PRIVACY POLICY

 2. is permitted by legislation of the Union or the Member States to which we are subject and that legislation contains appropriate measures to safeguard your rights and freedoms and your legitimate interests, or

-3. takes place with your express consent
+3. is done with your express consent

 i.
 Right to complain to a supervisory authority

 The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under Art.
-78 of the GDPR.
+78 GDPR.

-Status: May 2022
+Status: October 2022